sbcshop/PiCoder-Software/documents/readme.md

         x, y = touch.getXY()  # Get the X and Y coordinates of the touch, -1 for any issue

 ```
-[Touch Detect Example](https://github.com/sbcshop/PiCoder-Software/blob/main/examples/Demo_TOUCH.py) : demonstrates how to use the TOUCH module from the picoder library to detect and print touch coordinates (X, Y) when the screen is touched on console.
+[Touch Detect Example](https://github.com/sbcshop/PiCoder-Software/blob/main/examples/Demo_TOUCH.py) : demonstrates how to use the TOUCH module from library to detect and print touch coordinates (X, Y) when the screen is touched.